Elliptic differential-operator with an abstract Robin boundary condition containing two spectral parameters, study in a non commutative framework: Introduction

 \section{Introduction}

 In this article, we consider a new spectral problem that is given by the equation

 together with the abstract Robin boundary conditions

 Here, $\lambda $, $\mu $ are complex parameters, $A$, $H$ are closed linear operators in a complex Banach space $X$, $f$ belongs to $L^{p}(0,1;X)$ with $ 1<p<+\infty $, $d_{0}$, $u_{1}$ are given elements of $X$.
 We develop a completely different approach from the ones used until now.
-It allows a more easy verification of the assumptions and their application to concrete problems.
+It allows an easier verification of the assumptions and their application to concrete problems.

 Many boundary value problems with a spectral parameter in the equation and in the boundary conditions arise in different concrete problems.
 We shall cite some interesting papers related to this research.
 In one of these last works, see \cite{Bruk}, the article considers a class of boundary problems with a spectral parameter in the boundary conditions.
 In \cite{J. Behrndt}, the author considers some second order elliptic boundary value problems on bounded domains with boundary conditions depending nonlinearly on the spectral parameter.
 In \cite{Aliev}, we find a study, in a separable Hilbert space, of the following boundary-value second-order elliptic differential-operator equation: